 Everyone can communicate, even if like Amy you can't speak.
 A big part of our work is finding different ways of communicating other than just speech.

-Amy, a young woman we support, had a tough start in life.
-Her complex physical and learning disabilities mean she can’t tell others by speech what she wants or needs.
+Amy had a tough start in life.
+Her complex physical and learning disabilities mean that she can’t use speech to tell others what she wants or needs.
 She started injuring herself at 18 months old, and continued seriously self-harming into adulthood.

 When we first met Amy she was living with her family in a beautiful vardo (a static home) in a Gypsy community.
 Her family were exhausted and struggling to meet her needs.
 Amy had moved back in with them after being left alone and unsupervised in her first adult care home.
 She had injured herself causing severe tissue damage.
 When her mother saw her, she was so distressed she took Amy home immediately.
 She knew the difficulties that lay ahead, but as a devoted parent could not bear to see her daughter suffering.